maflcko/b-c-gui-translations-review/reviews/tr.md

         <translation>HD anahtar üreticiler &lt;b&gt;kullanılamaz&lt;/b&gt;</translation>

 YES
-The translation is inaccurate and misleading.
-The source means "HD key generation is disabled," implying the feature is turned off.
-The current translation "HD anahtar üreticiler kullanılmaz" translates to "HD key generators are unusable," which changes the meaning and is grammatically incorrect (the word "üreticiler" is plural "generators," but the source refers to "generation").
+The translation is inaccurate. "Üreticiler" means "producers" or "generators," which is not correct in this context.
+Also, the wording is awkward and does not convey "HD key generation is disabled" clearly.

 Correct translation:
 HD anahtar üretimi &lt;b&gt;devre dışı&lt;/b&gt;